-Mississippi Delta Community College is a member of the National Junior College Athletic Association and the Mississippi Community/Junior College Association.
+Mississippi Delta Community College is a member of the National Junior College Athletic Association and the Mississippi Association of Community and Junior Colleges.
 A full schedule of intercollegiate games is played each year, chiefly with other Mississippi community colleges, in football, basketball, softball, and baseball.